 British cask ale is the child of immigration and European integration, like so many of our national icons: the first recorded fish and chip shop was opened by a Jewish immigrant in 1860.
 The Great British cuppa comes from India.
 The designer of the Mini was a Greek immigrant.
 Buckingham Palace was originally built for Charlotte of Mecklenburg-Strelitz - the German wife of George III.
 The famous clock and dials of Big Ben were designed by the son of a French draughtsman who fled to England during the Revolution.

 And as for Nigel's favourite brand, Greene King?

 Whether you like Greene Kings beers or not, the business has prospered under the leadership of current MD Rooney Anand, who took the reins in 2005.
 Rooney was born in Delhi and arrived here as an immigrant with his parents at the age of two.

-Sorry Nige - the closer you look, the more you realise your German wife is merely the most obvious example of how all you hold dear is founded on the things you hate: on tolerance and understanding, on the movement of people, ideas and influences around Europe, on Britain welcoming immigrants in, allowing them to shine, and watching as they help define our country with us.
+Sorry Nige - the closer you look, the more you realise that all you hold dear is founded on tolerance and understanding, on the movement of people, ideas and influences around Europe, on Britain welcoming immigrants in, allowing them to shine, and watching as they help define our country with us.